GoogleCloudPlatform/nodejs-docs-samples/appengine/mongodb/README.md

 Refer to the [appengine/README.md](../README.md) file for more instructions on running and deploying this app.

-[App Engine Node.js Flexible Environment][2] users may also read the community tutorial [MongoDB on App Engine Tutorial][3] for how to run and deploy this sample app.
+[App Engine Node.js flexible environment][2] users may also read the community tutorial [MongoDB on App Engine Tutorial][3] for how to run and deploy this sample app.